dennisvdang/chorus-detection/README.md

 pytest tests/ -m "not slow"   # fast unit tests pytest tests/                 # includes the audio preprocessing integration test
 ```

-### Spectrogram Model (experimental)

-`pytorch_core/models/spectrogram_model.py` and the accompanying
-`scripts/train_spectrogram_model_v2.py` are an experimental 2D-CNN variant that
-learns directly from spectrograms rather than NMF-decomposed features.
-It is a
-work in progress and is not the validated CRNN port described above.

 ### Future Work